 Social Security was created in 1935 to promote economic security and is administered by the Social Security Administration for retirees, disabled individuals, and families of retired, disabled, or deceased workers.
 Title II of the Social Security Act controls retirement, disability, and survivor’s benefits, which are non-means tested programs.

-Trusted Elder Law Lawyers in Charlotte
+Trusted Elder Law Lawyers

-Weaver, Bennett & Bland, P.A.’s experienced Charlotte Elder Law attorneys are dedicated to providing the quality legal representation that is required for your specific elder law and social security benefits needs.
+Weaver, Bennett & Bland, P.A.’s experienced Elder Law attorneys are dedicated to providing the quality legal representation that is required for your specific elder law and social security benefits needs.

 Contact us today at (704) 844-1400 to meet with one of our knowledgeable Elder Law attorneys to put the appropriate legal mechanisms in place in North Carolina or South Carolina to protect yourself or your loved one.